SagarBapodara/porfolio/index.md

 ---
 ## About Me

 Master’s graduate with 2+ years of experience in data analysis, software engineering, and machine learning.
 Equipped with solid technical and communication skills, eager to apply analytical techniques and innovative solutions to real-world problems.
-Seeking opportunities to grow and contribute in dynamic tech environments.
+Seeking opportunities to grow and contribute in dynamic environments.

 ## Skills